mdkrazymdk/typescript/README.md

 ## Expected Results:

+Add ESLint and Prettier

+Install Husky and lint-staged.

 All types are correctly defined using type aliases and union types.

 Functions are implemented with correct parameter typing and return values.